-We have switched to using an electronic record keeping software for reporting and recording safeguarding concerns.
+We use an online record keeping software for reporting and recording safeguarding concerns.
 The advantages include less time-consuming paperwork and filing and being reassured that everything is reported and recorded in a timely manner.

 Some of the main benefits of using an electronic reporting system are as follows: